ember-learn/emberjs-contributors-workshop/README.md

 We only have limited time, so help make the most of your it, there are some things you need to do ahead of time.
 New contributors should budget an hour to get their developer environment set up, and experienced contributors should take some time to look through issues and pick a couple that they migt want to work on.

 You're welcome to work on projects for any programming languages, frameworks, and libraries!
-If you are working on an Ember project, you can get help or ask questions on the #-team-learning channel on the [Ember.js Community Slack](https://ember-community-slackin.herokuapp.com/).
+If you are working on an Ember project, you can get help or ask questions on the `#dev-ember-learning` channel on the [Ember.js Chat on Discord](https://emberjs.com/community).
 One of the things that team does is help contributors get started on any part of the Ember ecosystem.